 The current findings and studies are presented every two years at an international congress.
 The MykoTroph Institute allows these results to flow into its current webinars, therapy recommendations and free telephone advice.
 The good quality of the mushrooms used is decisive for the effectiveness of mycotherapy.
-We therefore recommend medicinal mushrooms cultivated in Germany as a so-called “mushroom powder from the whole mushroom”.
-They should always be in the form of capsules and of organic quality.
+We therefore recommend medicinal mushrooms of organic quality and cultivated in Germany.
+In addition you should make sure that you buy capsules with mushroom powder from the whole mushroom.

 CHOOSE THE RIGHT PROVIDER

 There are many suppliers of mushroom powders.
-You will find trustworthy with certified organic farming in Germany, but unfortunately also less recommendable importers of Chinese products.
-Find out what’s important when buying.
+You will find trustworthy manufacturers in Germany with controlled organic cultivation.
+Click here to find out what is important when buying.